iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 This RFC proposes a `Transaction` type and a `Bundle` type to represent the transaction and bundle formats used by the IOTA Reference Implementation as of release [`iri v1.8.1`].
-To construct these types, this proposal also includes the builder patterns `TransactionBuilder`, `IncomingBundleBuilder`, `OutgoingBundleBuilder`, and `SealedOutgoingBundleBuilder`. `IncomingBundleBuilder` is concerned with constructing and verifying complete messages coming in externally, while `OutgoingBundleBuilder` and its sealed version are for constructing a bundle from scratch to be sent to the IOTA network.
+To construct these types, this proposal also includes the builder patterns `TransactionBuilder`, `IncomingBundleBuilder`, `OutgoingBundleBuilder`, and `SealedBundleBuilder`. `IncomingBundleBuilder` is concerned with constructing and verifying complete messages coming in externally, while `OutgoingBundleBuilder` and its sealed version are for constructing a bundle from scratch to be sent to the IOTA network.
 This includes signing its transactions, calculating the bundle hash, and setting other relevant fields depending on context.